Did you know that you should ALWAYS be soaking your grains, nuts, seeds and legumes before eating them?

 Soaking + sprouting tutorial

 Have you soaked or sprouted nuts, seeds, grains or legumes before?
 How did it go?
-Share below!
-We’d love hear!
+Share in the comments below.

 Lots of love,